cranjesh/images-test/TheSoldiersLegacyThorough.md

 Hanger hesitated before answering.
 "The west wing," he finally admitted.
 "In the old wine cellar beneath the servant’s quarters."

 "Move it?
 How?"
-I asked, my curiosity piqued.
+I questioned, my curiosity piqued.

 "The night it vanished, I waited until the household was asleep," Hanger explained, his eyes darting toward the door as if ensuring we were alone.
 "The servants' quarters were empty—most of the staff had gone to the village fair.
 I knew it was my only chance."

 "But how did you manage it alone?"
 I pressed.
 "That chest is no small thing."

-"There’s a hidden passage, sir," Hanger replied, his voice dropping to a near whisper.
+"There’s a hidden passage, sir," Hanger responded, his voice dropping to a near whisper.
 "Runs from the study to the wine cellar.
 Edward showed it to me years ago, when he needed help moving some... sensitive items.
 I used it that night.
 Took me near an hour, but I got the chest down to the cellar without a soul noticing."

 Holmes exhaled slowly, his mind already forming the next move.
 "A bold decision, Mr. Hanger.
 And a dangerous one."